cvhrnkmp/cvhrnkmp.github.io/content/posts/my-second-post.md

 RAG systems share three foundational building blocks that make them tick:

-### 1. Retrieval
+### Retrieval
 - **Indexing & Embedding**: Split documents into chunks and embed each (e.g., Sentence-BERT, OpenAI embeddings).
-- **Vector Search**: Use FAISS or similar to find semantically closest chunks via cosine similarity.
+- **Vector Search**: Use FAISS or similar vector databases to find semantically closest chunks via cosine similarity or euclidean distance.
 - **Keyword & Hybrid Methods**: Incorporate BM25 for keyword matching or fuse vector + BM25 scores to boost recall.

-### 2. Generation
+### Generation
 - **Prompt Construction**: Combine the user query with retrieved snippets into a single prompt.
 - **Fusion Methods**: Techniques like Fusion-in-Decoder let the model attend to each snippet before writing.
 - **Fine-Tuning**: Retrieval-aware fine-tuning aligns model behavior to stick closely to source facts.

-### 3. Augmentation
+### Augmentation
-- **Reranking & Filtering**: After retrieval, reorder or trim snippets to emphasize the most relevant bits.
+- **Reranking & Filtering**: After retrieval, reorder (e.g. lost-in-the-middle) or trim text chunks to emphasize the most relevant bits.
 - **Context Compression**: Summarize or overlap-reduce chunks to fit prompt length limits.
 - **Dynamic Prompting**: Use templates or chain-of-thought to guide the model’s reasoning over evidence.

----

 ## A Brief Evolution of RAG

 RAG didn’t appear fully formed; it’s evolved through three main stages:

 1. **Naive RAG**: The original “retrieve-and-read” pipeline.
-Easy to set up but often noisy—too many irrelevant snippets can sneak in, and hallucinations still happen.
+Easy to set up but often noisy - too many irrelevant text chunks can sneak in and hallucinations still happen.
 2. **Advanced RAG**: Adds clever pre- and post-retrieval tricks:
    - **Query rewriting** (helps search understand your intent better)
    - **Reranking** (surfaces the juiciest snippets)
    - **Context compression** (summarizes or trims to fit prompt limits)
-3. **Modular RAG**: Picture a LEGO set of interchangeable blocks—vector retrievers, keyword search, memory modules, routing logic, task adapters.
+3. **Modular RAG**: Picture a LEGO set of interchangeable blocks - vector retrievers, keyword search, memory modules, routing logic, task adapters.
 You can mix, match, or even fine-tune them jointly for your specific application.

 Each step up makes your RAG system sharper, faster, and more reliable.